CORON TRAVEL GUIDE: 12 AWESOME THINGS TO DO

 SKELETON WRECK CORON

 Something I was quite excited about was free diving at Skeleton Wreck.
-It’s a mostly intact WWII ship that found its resting place in Coron.
+It’s one of the most popular things to do in Coron for free-divers.
+It’s a mostly intact WWII ship that found its resting place in Coron, Palawan.
 Thousands of fish surrounded the wreck and swarmed us as we swam.
 To get down deep enough at the level of the wreck you will need to dive about 15ft but you can still get a great view from the surface.
 One of the guides managed to free-dive into the cabin of the ship and out of the window.

 We threw down the kayak and paddled a whole hundred yards to Cyc Beach.
 A reggae crew drank, sang and played music on the shore.
 We chatted for a while before exploring the mangroves and rocky coastline.